vputos76/vputos76/README.md

 - 👋 Hi, I’m @vputos76
-- 🌱 I’m currently learning Python, MATLAB, and a bit of Arduino, HTML, CSS, and C
+- 🌱 I’m currently learning Python, MATLAB, Arduino, JavaScript, HTML, CSS, and C
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I know 3 different instruments!
 I play piano, flute, and saxophone.
 I also tried to learn trombone one summer, but it was not meant to be...
 -